EndPointCorp/end-point-blog/2010/07/13/views-across-many-similar-tables.html.md

 title: Views across many similar tables
 ---

-An application I'm working on has a host of (a dozen or so) status tables, each containing various rows that reflect the state of associated rows in other tables.
+An application I’m working on has a host of (a dozen or so) status tables, each containing various rows that reflect the state of associated rows in other tables.
 For instance:

 ```sql
 Table "public.inventory"